Applies to Launchpad Mini MK3, Launchpad X, and Launchpad Pro Mk3

 - Program Change allows you to have the pad send a program change message on a chosen channel.
 This is useful for selecting certain patches on VSTs or hardware.

 Each widget has different settings, some of this has been explained above.
-All widgets allow you to change the MIDI channel, and Widgets one the same template can have different channels.
+All widgets allow you to change the MIDI channel, and Widgets on the same template can have different channels.
+Selecting "Device Channel" will mean this widget uses the channel selected from the Launchpad itself, allowing you to change what the control is interacting with from the hardware.

 When finished, you can either send it to one of the Custom Modes using the button at the top right:

-You can also save them to your Components account or download them as a SysEx file so you can share it with others using the Save button.
+You can also save them to your Components account or download them as a SysEx file so you can share them with others using the Save button.

 If you're using Windows and you'd like to use the Launchpad with Components and Ableton simultaneously, please install the driver found here (the same driver is used for both).

-In the firmware page, you can update and reinstall the firmware of your Launchpad.
+On the Updates page, you can update and reinstall the firmware of your Launchpad.
 When you first get the Launchpad it is worth checking here to see that you have the latest firmware.
 This will list all the changes we've made to the firmware as well.